ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/retarget.md

 ## Run the example on the FVP

-All output is now directed to the model's UART serial port.

-We will now launch the simulation model with the newly compiled image.
+We will now launch the simulation model with the newly built image.
 ```console
 FVP_Base_Cortex-A72x2-A53x4 -a hello.axf
 ```
+All `printf()` output is now directed to `UART0` of the FVP.

 You will see a terminal pop-up when you run the simulation model with the output "Hello World!".
 Windows users may need to first [enable Telnet Client](https://social.technet.microsoft.com/wiki/contents/articles/38433.windows-10-enabling-telnet-client.aspx).

 The code ends in an infinite loop (in the retargeted `__sys_exit()`), and so you must manually terminate (for example with `Ctrl+C`) the FVP.